NathanUrwin/arduino-lock/README.md

+# arduino-lockrc

 ![L12-R](images/L12-R-256.png "L12-R")

-# arduino-lock
-:satellite::unlock: Remote Controlled Security
+Lock Remote-Control :satellite:

 This project was inspired by the [Replica Prop Forum thread by JohnnyNeutron](https://www.therpf.com/showthread.php?t=245997) which in turn was inspired by [*The Amazing Spider-Man 2* (2014)](https://www.imdb.com/title/tt1872181/)